oscerd/puppet-tomcat-module/README.md

 Parameters
 -----------------

-The Puppet Tomcat module use the following parameters in his setup
+The Puppet Tomcat module use the following parameters in his setup phase

 *  __Family__: Possible values of Apache Tomcat version _6_, _7_, _8_
 *  __Update Version__: The update version